 \textbf{$\delta$-VAE versus WAE}: The Wasserstein Auto-Encoder \citep{tolstikhin2017wasserstein} is another implicit generative model that uses an encoder-decoder architecture.
 The major difference to our work is that the $\delta$-VAE is based on the KL divergence, which corresponds to MLE, whereas the WAE uses the Wasserstein distance.

-\textbf{$\delta$-VAE versus denoising VAE}: The Denoising VAE \citep{im2017denoising} uses a VAE with noise added to the data only.
+\textbf{$\delta$-VAE versus denoising VAE}: The denoising VAE \citep{im2017denoising} uses a VAE with noise added to the data only.
 In contrast, for our $\delta$-VAE, spread MLE adds noise to both the data and the model.
-Since the denoising VAE framework only adds noise to the model, it cannot recover the true data distribution, whereas in principle the $\delta$-VAE with spread MLE can.
+Therefore, the denoising VAE cannot recover the true data distribution, whereas in principle the $\delta$-VAE with spread MLE can.

-\textbf{MMD GAN with kernel learning}: The idea of learning a kernel to increase discrimination is also used in MMD GAN \citep{li2017mmd}.
+\textbf{MMD GAN with kernel learning}: Learning a kernel to increase discrimination is also used in MMD GAN \citep{li2017mmd}.
 Similar to ours, the kernel in MMD GAN is constructed by $\tilde{k}=k\circ f_\psi$, where $k$ is a fixed kernel and $f_\psi$ is a neural network.
-To ensure $M_{k\circ f_\psi}(p,q)=0\Leftrightarrow p=q$, this requires $f_\psi$ to be injective \citep{gretton2012kernel}.
-However, in the MMD GAN framework, $f_\psi(x)$ usually maps $x$ to a lower dimensional space.
-This is crucial for MMD because the amount of data required to produce a reliable estimator grows with the data dimension \citep{ramdas2015decreasing} and the computation cost of MMD scales quadratically with the amount of data.
+To ensure the MMD distance $M_{k\circ f_\psi}(p,q)=0\Leftrightarrow p=q$, this requires $f_\psi$ to be injective \citep{gretton2012kernel}.
+However, in this framework, $f_\psi(x)$ usually maps $x$ to a lower dimensional space.
+This is crucial for MMD because the amount of data required to produce a reliable estimator grows with the data dimension \citep{ramdas2015decreasing} and the computational cost of MMD scales quadratically with the amount of data.
 Whilst using a lower-dimensional mapping makes MMD more practical it also makes it difficult to construct an injective function $f$.
 For this reason, heuristics such as the auto-encoder regularizer \citep{li2017mmd} are considered.
-In contrast, for the $\delta$-VAE with spread MLE, the computational cost of estimating the divergence is linear in the number of data points.
-For this reason, there is no need for $f_\psi$ to be a lower-dimensional mapping; guaranteeing that $f_\psi$ is injective is therefore relatively straightforward for the $\delta$-VAE.
+In contrast, for the $\delta$-VAE with spread MLE, the cost of estimating the divergence is linear in the number of data points.
+Therefore, there is no need for $f_\psi$ to be a lower-dimensional mapping; guaranteeing that $f_\psi$ is injective is straightforward for the $\delta$-VAE.